12 Serious Problems with Them Before Us: Katy Faust Misuses Divorce Research

 One reviewer rightly pointed out something I had missed: on page 206, Faust essentially equates a single mother raising her child alone with being a child abuser.
 That is an astonishing claim—and a cruel one.

-And what about caring boyfriends and girlfriends who step into a child’s life with humility, sacrifice, and love?
+And what about caring boyfriends and girlfriends who step into a child’s life with humility, sacrifice, and love, marrying the child’s parent?
 Faust’s messaging leaves little room for them either, even though studies show that children in stepparent families often do better in school.
 Real people live in complicated situations where the “ideal” is not available and never will be.

 The reality is that most single parents do a fine job.
 Their main struggle is not moral deficiency—it’s overload.
 They’re doing the work of two adults with the time and energy of one.
 Instead of marginalizing and demonizing divorcees, churches and communities should be supporting them.